robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 The second is that we can also come up with scenarios that involve real harms.
 Maybe the very existence of a program is secret or sensitive information.
 What if a Wacom employee suddenly starts seeing entries spring up for "Half Life 3 Test Build"?
 Obviously I don't care about the secrecy of Valve's new games, but I assume that Valve does.

 We can get more subtle.
 I personally use Google Analytics to track visitors to my website.
 I do feel bad about this, but I've got to get my self-esteem from somewhere.
 Google Analytics has a "User Explorer" tool, in which you can zoom in on the activity of a specific user.
 Suppose that someone at Wacom "fingerprints" a target person that they knew in real life by seeing that this person uses a very particular combination of applications.
-The Wacom employee then uses this information to find the person in the "User Explorer" tool.
+The Wacom employee then uses this fingerprint to find the person in the "User Explorer" tool.
 Finally the Wacom employee sees that their target also uses "LivingWith: Cancer Support".

 Remember, this information is coming from a device that is essentially a mouse.

 This example is admittedly a little contrived, but it's also an illustration that, even though this data doesn't come with a name and social security number attached, it is neither benign nor inert.